Ralph Bennett, FAIA, LEED AP

 Lynn Khuu joined Bennett Frank McCarthy Architects in 2008.
 Her interest in sustainable design has influenced her involvement in a variety of activities to promote environmentally conscious practices and motivated her to become LEED accredited.

-Lynn recently participated in the 2011 Solar Decathlon, an international competition sponsored by the U.S. Department of Energy that challenges collegiate teams to design, build, and operate solar powered homes.
+Lynn participated in the 2011 Solar Decathlon, an international competition sponsored by the U.S. Department of Energy that challenges collegiate teams to design, build, and operate solar powered homes.
 She worked alongside the University of Maryland team to design and construct WaterShed, a house inspired by the natural ecosystem.
 WaterShed placed first in the competition and has earned local and statewide recognition including a proclamation from the Governor and AIA Design Awards.

 Kyle joined Bennett Frank McCarthy in 2016 after graduating from the University of Maryland with a Bachelor's of Science in Architecture.
 He has participated in a variety of projects ranging from single-family home additions to assisted living facilities.
 At BFM, Kyle has enriched his passion for graphic design and residential architecture.